Delveuser/geohazard_group_members/README.md

 - Image URLs assume the repository is public.
 If the repository is private, images may not display unless embedded via a CDN or made publicly accessible.
 - All popup content is stored inline in the HTML.
 If bios become too long or numerous, consider refactoring to load them dynamically.
+- Popup content is not scrollable if it exceeds the viewport.